Going to AWS re:Invent 2024?

 Key points

-The docker ps command lists the containers that are running on your host.
+The docker ps command lists the Docker containers that are running on your host.
 It’s one of the most frequently used Docker CLI commands so understanding its various options will help improve your everyday container management experience.
 Throughout this article, we’ve seen how features such as filters and formatters make it easier and more efficient to interact with your containers.

 We encourage you also to explore how integrating with third party tools is easily done at Spacelift.
 You have the possibility of installing and configuring them before and after runner phases or you can simply bring your own Docker image and leverage them directly.